DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 3 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Pile-Spellman in view of Or-Bach et al. (US.
-20190057959 A1) (“Or-Bach”).
+Claim(s) 1-2 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Pile-Spellman et al. (US.
+20060064055 A1) (“Pile-Spellman”) in view of Hegde et al. (US 20200114042 A1) (“Hegde”).

-However, Or-Bach discloses an electric circuit that can be used in medical device (Fig, 1a), and wherein the device is comprising a shielding disposed around the circuits and shielding for heat and electromagnetic (EM) radiations (153, ¶0043).
+However, Hegde discloses a medical device such as catheter (Figs. 1-12, ¶0066), and wherein the device is comprising a shielding around the steerable catheter for shielding heat and electromagnetic (EM) radiations (outside coating, ¶0005, ¶0031, ¶0066, ¶0071).

 Claim(s) 4-5, 11-12, 14 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Pile-Spellman in view of Seward et al. (US.
+103 as being unpatentable over Pile-Spellman in view of Hegde and further in view of Seward et al. (US.
 20120239032A1) (“Seward”).

-Re claim 4, Pile-Spellman discloses wherein the steerable catheter comprises a plurality of tubular segments (segment for each bending actuator see Fig. 4a, SMA or SMP see ¶005), but it fails to discloses that each of the tubular segments comprises a plurality of self-sensing shape-shifting spring coil actuators.
+Re claim 4, Pile-Spellman discloses wherein the steerable catheter comprises a plurality of tubular segments (segment for each bending actuator see Fig. 4a, SMA or SMP see ¶005), but it fails to disclose that each of the tubular segments comprises a plurality of self-sensing shape-shifting spring coil actuators.

 However, Seward discloses a catheter (Figs. 4-6, abstract, ¶0044, ¶0045), and wherein the each of the tubular segments (24, 23 and 22, 21 or 21’, 22’and 23’, 24’ Figs. 4-6) comprises a plurality of self-sensing shape-shifting spring coil actuators.
 (25 or 25’, ¶0066).